NEW VERSION

 10. OPTION: PREPARE A STRAP

-If you want to wear your glasses case around your neck, make a leather strap.
-Make three 3mm holes in the strap, insert the carabiner, and fasten the strap with a rivet.
-All that's left is to attach the carabiner to the case!
-It's also possible to reverse the carabiner and the half-round ring so you can attach your glasses case to a belt, handbag, etc.
+All that's left is to attach the snap hook to the case!
+It's also possible to reverse the snap hook and D-ring so you can attach your glasses case to a belt, a handbag, etc.

 Your glasses case is finished

-Here are some other examples of achievement:
+Here are other examples of creations:

 Leather from the PETIT GRAIN CAVIAR range